Veterinary Surgery in Killeen, TX

 Spay & Neuter

 Spaying or neutering your pet is an important decision for pet owners.
 Removal of the male or female reproductive organs prevents unwanted pregnancies and reproductive cancers from threatening your pet's life.
-We offer spay and neuter surgery as part of your pet's preventative wellness care.
+Our animal hospital offers this routine procedure as part of your pet's preventative wellness care.

 Known as the ACL in humans, CCL (cranial cruciate ligament) repair is one of the most common orthopedic surgeries performed.
 Cruciate ligament tears in a dog’s knee are quite common.
 Tearing this ligament causes instability in the knee joint, leading to abnormal movement and debilitating arthritis if left untreated.